Maria Geertruida Snabilie

-Maria Geertruida Snabilie (1776–1838) was a 19th-century painter from the Northern Netherlands.
+Maria Geertruida Snabilie (1776–1838) was a 19th-century painter from the Netherlands.

 Biography

 She was born in Haarlem as the daughter of Louis Snabilié (c.
 1730 – 1784) and Helena Krame.
 She became a flower painter and married Pieter Barbiers III in 1796 and became the mother of Pieter Barbiers IV and Maria Geertruida Barbiers.
 After marriage she signed her works "B.S." for Barbiers-Snabilie.